CA$50.00

 Condition: Like New

-This like-new hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
+This beautiful hardcover is in fine condition.
+The pages are clean, crisp, and unmarked throughout, presenting as fresh and unread.
+The brown boards are clean and square as well.
+This copy is available to international customers through AbeBooks.com, as Kathrin’s Books currently ships within Canada only.
 The book tells the story of Uncle Tom, a long-suffering, devoutly Christian enslaved man, and his experiences under various owners.
 The novel portrays the harsh realities of slavery and the inhuman treatment that enslaved people endured.
 Stowe's vivid depiction of slavery brought the issue to the forefront of American consciousness, evoking strong responses from readers both in the United States and abroad.
-Through its unflinching honesty and emotional power, Uncle Tom’s Cabin became a catalyst for change, igniting a national conversation that helped pave the way toward the abolition of slavery.
+Through its unflinching honesty and emotional power, Uncle Tom's Cabin became a catalyst for change, igniting a national conversation that helped pave the way toward the abolition of slavery.

 United States